What is shingles?

 - Using medicines as prescribed to treat shingles or postherpetic neuralgia, which is pain that lasts for at least 30 days after the shingles rash heals.

-If home treatment doesn't help with pain, talk to your doctor.
+If home treatment doesn't help with pain, talk with your doctor.
 Getting your pain under control right away may prevent nerve damage that may cause pain that lasts for months or years.

 Medicines to treat shingles when the rash is present (active stage) may include: